 - Section 1.
 Commission Co-Chairs.
-The officers of the Commission shall be two (2) Commission Co-Chairs ("Co-Chairs"). - A. One of the Co-Chairs must be a person living with HIV/AIDS.
-Best efforts shall be made to have the Co-Chairs reflect the diversity of the HIV epidemic in Los Angeles County.

-- B. The Co-Chairs' terms of office are two years, which shall be staggered.
-In the event of a vacancy, a new Co-Chair shall be elected to complete the term. - C. The Co-Chairs are elected by a majority vote of Commissioners or Alternates present at a regularly scheduled Commission meeting at least four months prior to the start date of their term, after nominations periods opened at the prior regularly scheduled meeting.
+The officers of the Commission shall be two Commission Co-Chairs ("Co-Chairs"). - A. One of the Co-Chairs must be a person living with HIV/AIDS.
+Best efforts shall be made to have the Co-Chairs reflect the diversity of the HIV epidemic in Los Angeles County. - B. The Co-Chairs' terms of office are two years, which shall be staggered.
+In the event of a vacancy, a new Co-Chair shall be elected to complete the term.
+The nominations and elections to fill the vacancy and complete the term will occur within 60 days of the resignation of the chair. - C. The Co-Chairs are elected by a majority vote of Commissioners or Alternates present at a regularly scheduled Commission meeting at least four months prior to the start date of their term.
 The term of office begins at the start of the calendar year.
 When a new Co-Chair is elected, this individual shall be identified as the Co-Chair-Elect and will have four months of mentoring and preparation for the Co-Chair role. - D. As reflected in the Commission Co-Chair Duty Statement, one or both Co-Chairs shall preside at all regular or special meetings of the Commission and at the Executive Committee.
 In addition, the Co-Chairs shall: - 1.
 Assign the members of the Commission to committees. - 2.
-Approve committee co-chairs, in consultation with the Executive Committee. - 3.
-Represent the Commission at functions, events, and other public activities, as necessary. - 4.
-Call special meetings, as necessary, to ensure that the Commission fulfills its duties. - 5.
-Consult with and advise the Executive Director regularly, and the RWHAP Part A and CDC project officers, as needed. - 6.
-Conduct the performance evaluation of the Executive Director, in consultation with the Executive Committee and the Executive Office of the BOS. - 7.
-Chair or co-chair committee meetings in the absence of both committee co-chairs. - 8.
-Serve as voting members on all committees when attending those meetings. - 9.
-Are empowered to act on behalf of the Commission or Executive Committee on emergency matters; and - 10.
+Represent the Commission at functions, events, and other public activities, as necessary. - Call special meetings, as necessary, to ensure that the Commission fulfills_its duties. - 4.
+Consult with and advise the Executive Director regularly, and the RWHAP Part A and CDC project officers, as needed. - 5.
+Conduct the performance evaluation of the Executive Director, in consultation with the Executive Committee and the Executive Office of the BOS.

+- 6. Chair or co-chair committee meetings in the absence of both committee co-chairs. - 7.
+Serve as voting members on all committees when attending those meetings. - 8.
+Act on behalf of the Commission or Executive Committee on emergency matters. - 9.
 Attend to such other duties and responsibilities as assigned by the BOS or the Commission.